Diversity and Discrimination

 The EHRC is responsible for upholding the rights of individuals and tackling instances of discrimination.
 The organisation Community Legal Advice has produced a leaflet that provides guidance on your rights and how you can challenge discrimination.

 Unlawful sex discrimination is when someone is treated unfairly because of their gender.
-Women, men and transsexual people can all experience sex discrimination.
+Women, men, non-binary and transgender people can all experience sex discrimination.
 Sex discrimination also includes treating someone less favourably because they are married or in a civil partnership.
 For example, by not hiring married women.

 The Gender Recognition Act 2004 came into effect in April 2005.
-It gives transsexual people legal recognition in their acquired gender following their application to the Gender Recognition Panel.
-Transsexual people are also able to marry in their acquired gender once their change of gender is legally recognised.
+It gives transgender people legal recognition in their acquired gender following their application to the Gender Recognition Panel.
+Transgender people are also able to marry in their acquired gender once their change of gender is legally recognised.

-The Gender Recognition Panel has a website containing information and advice for transsexual people who wish to apply for gender recognition.
+The Gender Recognition Panel has a website containing information and advice for transgender people who wish to apply for gender recognition.

 The Race Relations Act protects individuals from racial discrimination and harassment and creates a right to challenge discrimination in the courts or at an employment tribunal.
 It is unlawful for a person to discriminate against another person on racial grounds: race, colour, nationality, or ethnic or national origins.